- The Federal Communication Commission (FCC) has been widely criticized for using inaccurate data to make funding decisions on broadband access

 Just a few months after independent research called out the FCC’s broadband access numbers and the department admitted their numbers were wrong, the FCC is taking steps to improve data collection.

-Yesterday, the FCC announced a “new process for collecting fixed broadband data to better pinpoint where broadband service is lacking,” called the Digital Opportunity Data Collection.
+On August 1, 2019 the FCC announced a “new process for collecting fixed broadband data to better pinpoint where broadband service is lacking,” called the Digital Opportunity Data Collection.

 About the Digital Opportunity Data Collection process

 The Digital Opportunity Data Collection will require internet service providers (ISPs) to submit geospatial maps of their coverage to the FCC instead of reporting which census blocks service is offered in.

 This will provide more accurate and detailed data, especially considering that the FCC would count a census block as “served” if just one person could receive service — not even if they actually did have service.